api3dao/old-api3-docs/docs/airnode/v0.2/concepts/authorization.md

 The `setWhitelistExpiration()` function can be called by a super admin to set the whitelisting expiration of a requester for the Airnode–endpoint pair, this can hasten expiration.

-This function emits a `SetWhitelistExpiration` event with the following signagure:
+This function emits a `SetWhitelistExpiration` event with the following signature:

 ```
     event SetWhitelistExpiration(